SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Introduction

 \section{Introduction}

-In time series analysis, it is often possible to observe a significant change in behavior at a certain point or time interval.
-Such behavior change generally characterizes the occurrence of an event \cite{guralnik_event_1999}.
+In time series analysis, it is often possible to observe a significant change in observations at a certain instant or interval.
+Such a change generally characterizes the occurrence of an event \cite{guralnik_event_1999}.
 An event can represent a phenomenon with a defined meaning in a domain.
-Event detection is the process of identifying events in time series.
+Event detection is the process of identifying events in a time series.
 With this process, we may be interested in learning/identifying past events \cite{pimentel_review_2014, ding_experimental_2014,ahmed_survey_2016, alevizos_probabilistic_2017,sebestyen_taxonomy_2018,zhou_nonparametric_2019,pang_deep_2021,wang_progress_2019}, identifying events in real-time (online detection) \cite{zhang_outlier_2010,ahmad_unsupervised_2017,ariyaluran_habeeb_real-time_2019,munir_comparative_2019}, or even predicting future events before they happen (event prediction) \cite{yan_research_2004,salfner_survey_2010, molaei_analytical_2015, gmati_taxonomy_2019, zhao_event_2021}.
 It is recognized as a basic function in surveillance and monitoring systems and has gained much attention in research for application domains involving large datasets from critical systems \cite{pimentel_review_2014}.

 To address the task of time series event detection, several methods have been developed and are surveyed in the literature \cite{hodge_survey_2004,chandola_anomaly_2009,gupta_outlier_2014,choudhary_runtime-efficacy_2017,cook_anomaly_2020,braei_anomaly_2020,blazquez-garcia_review_2021,schmidl_anomaly_2022}.
-Each detection method specializes in time series that present different characteristics or make assumptions about the data distribution.
-Therefore, the assessment of their detection performance is important to infer their adequacy to a particular application \cite{fontugne_mawilab_2010}.
-In this case, detection performance refers to how accurate an event detection method is at identifying events in a time series.
-Detection performance is generally measured by classification metrics \cite{han_data_2012}.
+Each detection method (detector, for short) specializes in time series that present different characteristics or make assumptions about the data distribution.
+Therefore, assessing detection performance is important to infer their adequacy for a particular application \cite{fontugne_mawilab_2010}.
+In this case, detection performance refers to how accurate an event detector is at identifying events in a time series.
+Detection performance is generally measured by classification metrics \cite{han_data_2022}.